 For the first time in my life, I’m not letting a sad situation destroy everything.
 This time I won’t lose the battle.
 Time for a change with an open heart.

 This time my life is going to take a different path.
 For the first time in my life, I choose not to allow the enemy to win me over.
-This time I am following a path of faith in God.
+This time I am following a trail of faith in God.
 Happy, fun, and brand new chapter in my life!

 In relationships, we will have conflict.
 Arguments will happen in the very best of situations.
 It’s just part of life’s landscape.
 The question is how do you handle conflict?